alexa/ask-cli/docs/concepts/Deploy-Command.md

      * If the `lastDeployHash` doesn't change for the source skillCode, the deployer will not upload the code to S3, and thus no new version will be created.
   3. Based on the presense of stackId, the deployer will create/update AWS CloudFormation stack for each region.
 The creation of a stack usually takes some time as new infrastructures are being provisioned; while the update of a stack resource is much faster as the update is executed based on the changeset.
 Please read more about the [CloudFormation update](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html).
   4. Polling stack status and real-time display the latest event message.
 Provide detailed resource-level reason message if any deployment of resource fails.

+## Other Concepts

+### Track lastDeployHash
+CLI helps developers avoid unnecessary deployment by introducing the `lastDeployHash`, which stores the hash of the src folder for each project resource (i.e. skillMetadata src, regional skillCode src).
+The hash will be calculated and stored in ask-resources config, only when the src is deployed successfully.
+And during the deploy process, CLI will calculate the hash for current src folder, and compare it with the `lastDeployHash` to decide if the resource changes and if a deploy is needed.